brandallk/Clean-Slate-Laravel/readme.md

 ## About Clean-Slate-Laravel

-Clean-Slate-Laravel is a version of Laravel/Laravel that has been cleaned up and prepared for an ideal greenfield experience when starting a new Laravel project.
+Clean-Slate-Laravel is a version of Laravel 5.5 that has been cleaned up and prepared for an ideal greenfield experience when starting a new Laravel project.
 It includes customizations and suggestions specifically for a dev environment running on a Windows PC (because I'm on a PC, and I built this project starter primarily for my own use).

 ## Steps for Starting a New Project